eow2004/ObservingProject_student/README.md

 # ObservingProject_student
 My version of an observing planning program for ASTR 596.
+Elias Works.